 10 days Guided Hiking Tour in Northern Alps (Sado, Matsumoto, Hakuba, Dewa-sanzan)

-IntroductionThis is a guided hiking tour from Northern Japanese Alps to Dewasanzan for 10 days.
+IntroductionThis is a guided hiking tour from the Northern Japanese Alps to Dewasanzan for 10 days!

-Northern Japanese Alps consists of a huge mountain area in Japan (150km from north to south and 25km from east to west) and the most part of the area is part of the Chubu sangaku national park.
-In Japan, there are 21 mountains that are over 3,000 m of elevation and 10 of them are in this Northern Alps.
+Northern Japanese Alps consists of a huge mountain area in Japan (150km from north to south and 25km from east to west) and most of the area is part of the Chubu sangaku national park.
+In Japan, there are 21 mountains that are over 3,000m of elevation and 10 of them are in this Northern Alps.

-Sado is the largest island in Japan and it is famous for a concentrated Japan because of it is packed with beautiful nature and traditional influences from the Edo period.
+Sado is the largest island in Japan and it is referred to as a microcosm of Japan because of it is packed with beautiful nature and traditional influences from the Edo period.

 In addition, Sado is famous for the Noh (classical stage art performed by male performers).

-There were over 200 Noh stages in Sado during Edo priod and 32 stages still remains.
+There were over 200 Noh stages in Sado during Edo period, and 32 stages still remains.

 Dewasanzan is the generic name of Mt.
 Gassan, Mt.
 Haguro, and Mt.
 Yudono.
-It has been well known as a mountain for an ascetics.
+It has been well known as a mountain for asceticism.

-It has been said that each mountain represents present life, previous life, and afterlife.
+It has been said that each mountain represents a present life, previous life, and an afterlife.

 Mt.Gassan: Previous life